NIGK17008U Environment, Society and Development

 write a short, concise essay critically examining and comparing theoretical positions

-identify and apply theoretical approaches to solving complex geographical problems in development geography and human-environment interactions
+critically discuss theoretical approaches to complex geographical problems within development geography and human-environment interactions

 reflect on own geographical skills in relation to other disciplines

 Academic qualifications equivalent to a BSc degree is recommended.

 - Written assignment, Ongoing preparation throughout the courseOral examination, 20 minutes

 - The written assignment is prepared during the course and must be handed in prior to the exam week.
 The oral exam uses the written assignment as its point of departure.
 It includes the titles listed in the officially approved reading list.
 A combined grade is given after the oral exam.

 - Censorship form